Yinggewen/Seattle_AirBNB_Data/README.md

 * Can we predict a price of Seattle Airbnb listings?
 What aspects correlate well to price?

-* Relationship between reviews and other variables
+* What are the common words in the positive and negtive reviews?

 * What are the busiest times of the year to visit Seattle?